Guide to using SIM cards overseas

 1. T-Mobile

 T-Mobile has a range of affordable prepaid SIM cards that work across North America, including Canada and Mexico.
-You can add this international coverage for just $5.
+You can add this international coverage for an additional fee.

 2. AT&T Prepaid SIM